kgolenk/IntroToProg-Python-Mod07/README.md

 ![github-large](https://user-images.githubusercontent.com/65504869/83341256-3539dc80-a296-11ea-8256-83a680d2892b.png)

+**Figure 2.** Code for saving data to a binary file.

 To read data from binary file AppData.dat I created function, that you can find in Figure 3.
 Also, in this function I added error handling in case binary file is empty.
-I found the needed error in list of Python’s exception classes here:
+I found the needed error in list of Python’s exception classes here: https://docs.python.org/3/library/exceptions.html#bltin-exceptions

-https://docs.python.org/3/library/exceptions.html#bltin-exceptions

 ![github-large](https://user-images.githubusercontent.com/65504869/83341262-497dd980-a296-11ea-9a7e-b49358e701fc.png)

+**Figure 3.** Code for reading data from binary file.

 After two main functions have been created, I added another one to Presentation part to get user input new data.
 As soon my program asks for user ID and Name, there is a chance someone can put letters or special signs for ID.
 To exclude this, I added **try-except** block to handle ValueError without interruptions.
 Please check **Figure 4.** to see the code for *get_user_input function*.

 ![github-large](https://user-images.githubusercontent.com/65504869/83341269-58fd2280-a296-11ea-9498-97d857a6aeac.png)

+**Figure 4.** Code to get user input new data.

 Then I added main body of my script with Menu so user can choose an option.
 Here I used all my functions with proper arguments.
 Please see **Figure 5.** below:

 ![github-large](https://user-images.githubusercontent.com/65504869/83341271-64e8e480-a296-11ea-850c-7e2886c2608c.png)

+**Figure 5.** Menu with options to read/save/add new data.

 So, I created the python script that asks user to choose an option from the Menu to read the file, add new data or save new data to file, or just exit the program.
 In next part I will show how the program has been tested in **PyCharm** and **CMD** environments.